philippgille/chromem-go/README.md

 It's *not* a library to connect to Chroma and also not a reimplementation of it in Go.
 It's a database on its own.

 The focus is not scale (millions of documents) or number of features, but simplicity and performance for the most common use cases.
-On a mid-range 2020 Intel laptop CPU you can query 1,000 documents in 0.3 ms and 100,000 documents in 50-60 ms, both with just 41 memory allocations.
+On a mid-range 2020 Intel laptop CPU you can query 1,000 documents in 0.3 ms and 100,000 documents in 40 ms, with very few and small memory allocations.
 See [Benchmarks](#benchmarks) for details.

 > ⚠️ The project is in beta, under heavy construction, and may introduce breaking changes in releases before `v1.0.0`.
 All changes are documented in the [`CHANGELOG`](./CHANGELOG.md).